cityofships/i-love-compute/README.md

 A script to install amdgpu-pro OpenCL on Ubuntu.
 This was based on many scripts [like this one](https://github.com/RadeonOpenCompute/ROCr/issues/484#issuecomment-554738964) written on various places through the years to make possible to use OpenCL with AMD GPUs.

-It makes possible to install Orca (GCN1 to 4), PAL (GCN 5), ROCr and Clover (TeraScale, GCN+).
+It makes possible to install Orca (GCN 2.0 to 4.0), PAL (GCN 5.0), ROCr and Clover (TeraScale 2 and 3, GCN 1 and later).

 - The user can downloads and install all OpenCL drivers by doing `sudo ./ubuntu-amdgpu install all`, or only a select of them.
 For example the user can only install AMD APP for CPUs from Radeon Crimson (fglrx) and AMD APP for GPUs from Orca (AMDGPU-PRO) by doing `sudo ./ubuntu-amdgpu install stream orca`.
 - The installation is done as root and system-wide, provided software is made available to default environment.

 This script is known to work on Ubuntu 22.04 LTS.

-Note: This script installs older Clover packages that are known to work but may not support newer cards.
-Newer versions are known to suffer from a regression in LLVM.
-Official Ubuntu Clover package `mesa-opencl-icd` may be installed by hand and used with radeonsi as long as OpenCL applications do not make use of the `-cl-fast-relaxed-math` OpenCL compilation option.
+Note: This script installs older Clover packages that are known to work both with radeonsi and r600 but may not support newer cards.
+Newer versions are known to not work with r600.
+Official Ubuntu Clover package `mesa-opencl-icd` may be installed by hand instead.
 See [llvm/llvm-project#54947](https://github.com/llvm/llvm-project/issues/54947).
 Official Ubuntu Clover packages may not be usable with r600.
 See [llvm/llvm-project#54942](https://github.com/llvm/llvm-project/issues/54942).

 ### [`user-mesa`](scripts/user-mesa)